-- Total gross operating costs (both irrecoverable and recoverable) as a percentage of gross income. - Total gross operating costs per square meter (based on the owned area, which is the total floor space of the asset adjusted for the ownership share). - Total net operating costs (irrecoverable) as a percentage of gross income. - Total net operating costs per square meter (based on the owned area, which is the total floor space of the asset adjusted for the ownership share).
+- Total gross operating costs (both irrecoverable and recoverable) as a percentage of gross income. - Total gross operating costs per square metre. - Total net operating costs (irrecoverable) as a percentage of gross income. - Total net operating costs per square metre.

 These cost ratios can be further analyzed by comparing each type of cost such as utilities, insurance, taxes, maintenance, management and letting, with the operating income and with floor space.
 Cost ratios may also be sub-divided into fixed and variable costs.